 We joked about it for the rest of the day.
 I still don’t have an explanation.

 TRP Channels to the Rescue:

-A. Neuroscientists have shown that triggering special transient receptor potential (TRP) channels in nerve cells can stop muscle cramps quickly (Muscle & Nerve, May, 9, 2017).
+A. Neuroscientists have shown that triggering special transient receptor potential (TRP) channels in nerve cells can stop muscle cramps quickly.
 This is an elegant explanation for why tasting strong flavors like pickle juice, mustard, ginger, quinine or cinnamon might be helpful.
 Perhaps lime also stimulates TRP channels.

 Explaining Unusual Leg Cramp Remedies:

 We have asked many health professionals if they’ve ever heard of TRP (pronounced trip) channels.
 Inevitably we get a blank stare.
-This is not something that is generally taught in medical school.
-It is certainly not an explanation employed to explain odd leg cramp remedies.
+This is not something that was generally taught in medical school, certainly not as an explanation for odd leg cramp remedies.

 We think that stimulating TRP channels may explain a great many unusual treatments.
 But before we get carried away, let’s shoot down some myths associated with leg cramps.